AjaySP04/StudentPortal_with_DB/Readme.md

-# Readme for Student Portal Web Application without any Database
+# Readme for Student Portal Web Application with Relational Database (SQLite)

 This project is part of an in-house assignment, and also a copy of the already existing Student Portal Application with an only difference of the database use.
 This uses SQLite database for data management through an RDBMS and SQL.